Tell Us About Your Job Quandary

 Finding yourself in a sticky situation at the office and don't know what to do about it?
 Morning Edition's workplace consultant, Ben Dattner, will answer selected questions on the air or at NPR.org.
 Please limit your question to three or four sentences.

-Below, Dattner offers suggestions for dealing with a prying boss.
+Below, Dattner offers suggestions for successful team-building.